RicaBenhossi/Git-GitHubTips/README.md

   - **git checkout tag_name**
     > You can also checkout your project to a specific tag.
 Use this command to do it.

+- Checking/Changing the remote address
+  - **git remote get-url origin**
+    > This command will show you the current address of your remote repo.
+  - **git remote set-url origin url_address**
+    > With this command you change the address your remote repo origin is pointing to.

 ### Problem Solving

 - **Wrong commit message**